-The growth of the rural area in the Richmond region is expected to be healthy in the next 28 years based on the estimates.
-The increase expected to exceed 50% in 2045, includes 39,000 new households with 107,000 in population; 103,000 new autos will make up the number of total autos in 2045 to nearly 300,000; 56,000 new jobs will be created in rural areas, which is larger than other density types of areas.
+The growth pattern demographic characte of the rural area in the Richmond region is expected to be impressive in the next 28 years based on the estimates.
+All the demographic characteris are expected to increase over 50% in 2045.
+39,000 new households with 107,000 in population are projected to be added in rural area; 103,000 new autos will make up the number of total autos in 2045 to nearly 300,000; 56,000 new jobs will be created in rural areas, which is larger than other density types of areas.
 The population density and employment density will respectively rise to 643 people per sq. mile and 315 jobs per sq. mile